Yoga for Diabetes Type 2

 * Blood pressure- High blood pressure can be addressed and possibly lowered with yoga.
 There were effects of the Corpse pose (Savasana) with lowering the systolic number (top) by 25 points and dropping 15 points with the diastolic number (bottom) after a study period of approximately 3 months.

 * Balance- If you practice yoga regularly, you will be helping your balance.
 Better balance means a possibility of a lesser risk of falling and this is good news for the elderly.
 For most who practice yoga you can feel less unbalanced and wobbly with the Tree pose.
+This is great for your balance too.

 * Immune system- The best part of yoga for supporting your immune system is meditation.
 Pranayama and asana can also play a part in improving your immune system.
 Your immune system protects you from viruses and diseases and needs to be functioning well to keep your body and your organs in top shape.